This is one of the most common concerns for people when they’re first starting out on the alkaline diet.

 And don’t discount green veggies – one cup of spinach has 7g protein

-And if you’re looking for that extra hit of protein per day – sprouted/plant-based protein powder compares very favourably to whey protein with between 23-26g protein per 30g serve (depending on the brand) – but without the horrible, acidic, clogging whey.
+And if you’re looking for that extra hit of protein per day – sprouted/plant-based protein powder compares very favorably to whey protein with between 23-26g protein per 30g serve (depending on the brand) – but without the horrible, acidic, clogging whey.
 Brands like Alkamind and Sun Warrior are great.

 I am personally 90% vegan 10% vegetarian.
 I don’t have any animal products at home, but I do still use leather and I don’t go as far as to the full extent of veganism.